Sartanide/GuardAI/AnalysePython/README.md

 to use openAI you will need to create a .env file and add 'OPENAI_API_KEY = [your_key]' to it

 ## Google Cloud
 To use natural language AI from google cloud you will need an account and access to the api.
-See google tutorial at : https://cloud.google.com/natural-language/docs/reference/libraries?hl=fr#windows
+See google tutorial at : https://cloud.google.com/natural-language/docs/reference/libraries?hl=fr#windows.
+You will need to add the path to the google file in the .env like so : 'BARD_API_KEY = "path_to_key"'

 ## Use
 to start you can use this call